December 2024

 We have now reached the halfway point of the current tax year (2024/2025), with various current annual allowances restored, or varied in some cases.
 In our experience, it was a busy start to the 2024/2025 tax year, with many clients wanting to use up their allowances early.
 Perhaps the thought of the elections focused the mind.

 As we have noted before on this webpage, many equity markets have been buoyant over 2024 to date.
 Very welcome for most, although not a guarantee of future performance.
 To reference this, and as an example, the FTSE100 reached over 8,400 points on 22 May 2024 (and similar in late August 2024).
-Also, the US Dow Jones index reached above 43,700 points on 06 November following the election results.
+Also, the US Dow Jones index reached above 45,000 points on 05 December, with buoyancy in US equity markets being seen following the US election results.
 This is of course not a guarantee of future performance.

-Mid-October saw the ONS confirm that the Consumer Prices Index (CPI) for September 2024 fell to 1.7% from 2.2% in August, quite a reduction.
-However, this was short-lived, as the November data release confirmed that CPI hit 2.3% in the year to October 2024, the highest rate for six months.
+Mid-November saw the ONS confirm that the Consumer Prices Index (CPI) hit 2.6% in the year to November 2024, continuing the recent rising trend.
 The Bank of England target for UK inflation remains unchanged at 2.0%, and inflation is now back above this level.

 It should be noted that higher interest rates are good news for savers, and some savings accounts are offering 4.5% - 5.0% pa gross plus.
 Look out for AER rates pa (Annual Earnings Rates) which show the real rate of interest being provided.
 Of course, higher interest rates are not so good for variable rate borrowers, and the days of cheap borrowing for individuals and nations are over, certainly in the shorter term.

 As you might anticipate, many financial thoughts will be UK focused; however, the world is now a small place and many of these economic factors are occurring globally, as we enter a new era of higher costs, inflation, interest rates and the like.
-Global conflicts remain constants at this time.
+Increasing numbers of global conflicts remain constant at this time.

 We have looked at some of these points below.